 Another benefit to add: mission-driven folks are more likely to be referrers for other hires.
-And those hires generally are of higher caliber since they are pre-vetted by the employee that has an authentic fit with the company.
+And those hires generally are of higher caliber since they are pre-vetted by the employee who has an authentic fit with the company.

 However, being “mission-driven” isn’t the only way to demonstrate an authentic attachment.
 For instance, a director-level candidate might be attracted to an excellent leadership team because that team mirrors her values.
 Or a senior engineer might be attracted to your technical environment because it offers interesting problems to work on, or a chance to work directly with an all-star technical co-founder.

-The point is there might be several reasons why someone would be genuinely excited to work for your company, and it’s up to the hiring team to flesh those out.
+There may be several reasons why someone would be genuinely excited to work for your company, and it’s up to the hiring team to flesh those out.
 If you haven’t done that with a candidate, you’re probably not ready to make an offer.
 The risks of getting it wrong are too high.

 Pro-tip: A candidate who values a high cash offer above all else does not have authentic attachment!
 On the flip side, a candidate who wants a lot of equity may be the mission fit you’re looking for.